lookeey/blog/content/posts/art.md

 ## Messages in art

 Even if art involves giving form to an idea, (through the creation of the artwork) not all of it is _about_ a subject sending a message.
 There are cases where the artist might have had a concept in mind when creating the artwork, but the importance of this concept is only relevant to the process of creation, so the final result is a mere shadow of the artist's idea.
-In some cases, the artist tries to contextualize their work by giving it a suggestible name, so to connect the consumer to their original idea.
+In some cases, the artist tries to contextualize their work by giving it a suggestive name, so to connect the consumer to their original idea.
 But the work *itself* does not say anything.
 An example of this is abstract, or non-figurative art, which most often does not encompass objective information.

 What are those works for, then?